Connect with others who understand.

 Your blood vessels are able to dilate (expand) and constrict (tighten) with the help of different enzymes, or chemical signals.
 These chemicals are released in response to different activities, like exercise or exposure to cold temperatures.
 Chemicals that expand blood vessels are known as vasodilators, while those that tighten blood vessels are known as vasoconstrictors.

-Endothelin is a small peptide (protein) that acts as a vasoconstrictor.
-It’s made by the endothelium, or endothelial cells, which line the insides of your blood vessels — thus getting the name endothelin.
+Endothelin is a small peptide (protein) that causes blood vessels to tighten.
 There are three types of endothelin, but doctors and researchers know the most about endothelin-1 (ET-1).

 2. People With PAH Have Higher Endothelin Levels

-However, people with PAH tend to have an imbalance — specifically, they have higher levels of endothelin-1 in addition to lower levels of prostacyclin and nitric oxide.
-Together this imbalance leads to vasoconstriction, tightening of the blood vessels in the lungs’ arteries.
+However, people with PAH tend to have an imbalance — specifically, they have higher levels of endothelin-1 and lower levels of prostacyclin and nitric oxide.
+This imbalance leads to vasoconstriction, tightening of the blood vessels in the lungs’ arteries.

 Elevated endothelin levels are seen in other health conditions, including: